Haunted Lives: True Ghost Stories: Episode 1 (a.k.a. Real Ghosts II)

 The Toys R Us ghost was also featured on the TV series That's Incredible and Ripley's Believe it or Not!.
 Each show featured photos of the ghost from the 1978 seance.

-The Hotel del Coronado featured in this episode has also been featured in the Haunted Hotels series on Travel Channel as well as the special, Ghosts: Caught On Tape.
+Hotel del Coronado featured in this episode has also been featured in the Haunted Hotels series on Travel Channel as well as the special, Ghosts: Caught On Tape.